narenmanoharan/gpt-code-assistant/README.md

 - [ ] Use [guidance](https://github.com/microsoft/guidance) to improve prompts
 - [ ] Add support for additional models (Claude, Bedrock, etc)

-## Wolfia Codex

-`gpt-code-search` is a simplified version of [Wolfia Codex](https://wolfia.com), a cloud tool that enables you to ask any question about open source and private code bases like [`Langchain`](https://wolfia.com/?projectId=2b964031-0ce8-472a-abb7-27079a7b84f3), [`Vercel ai`](https://wolfia.com/?projectId=4710df1f-43f8-4d30-863b-d67876ae0f06), or [`gpt-engineer`](https://wolfia.com/?projectId=8d9dd449-da2d-410e-a4fc-f2ff75a30f73).

-If you're looking for a more powerful tool which solves the above limitations by using vector embeddings and a more powerful search and retrieval system, or avoiding the setup, check out [Wolfia Codex](https://wolfia.com), search codebases, share your questions and answers, and more!

 ## Analytics

 We collect anonymous crash and usage data to help us improve the tool.
 This data aids in understanding usage patterns and improving the tool.
 You can opt out of analytics by running: